Error bounds for full space-time splitting discretizations of semi-linear SPDEs -- with a focus on dG domain decompositions: Example: A fully discretized domain decomposition scheme

 \subsection{Discontinuous Galerkin spatial discretization}

-When discretizing the SPDE \eqref{eq:model} in space, we choose the discontinuous Galerkin method.
+When discretizing the SPDE \eqref{eq:model} in space, we choose the discontinuous Galerkin method, more specifically, the symmetric interior penalty Galerkin (SIPG) method.
 In the following, we give a short introduction and explanation of the notation used.
-For further information, we refer the reader to \cite{Ern2021, Riviere}.
+For further information, we refer the reader to \cite{DiPietro2012, Riviere}.